Alan Núñez

-Alan Herminio Núñez Duarte (born 1 October 2004) is a Paraguayan footballer who plays as a right-back for Primeira Liga club Nacional, on loan from Paraguayan Primera División club Cerro Porteño.
+Alan Herminio Núñez Duarte (born 1 October 2004) is a Paraguayan footballer who plays as a right-back for AFA Liga Profesional de Fútbol club Argentinos Juniors, on loan from Paraguayan Primera División club Cerro Porteño.

 He has also represented Paraguay at the youth level, playing for the U-20 and the U-23.

 Career

 Cerro Porteño

 Núñez began his career in the youth divisions of Cerro Porteño, where he excelled as a right-back.
 In 2022, he was promoted to the first team and made his debut on 15 May 2022, in a Paraguayan Primera División match, a 2-1 loss against Sol de América.

 2025–26: Loan to Nacional

 On 4 July 2025, it was announced that Núñez had joined Nacional on loan.

 International career

 In 2023, he participated in the U-20 Copa Libertadores held in Chile with Cerro Porteño's youth team, finishing in third place.
 During the tournament, he played a total of five matches.

 That same year, he was called up to the Paraguay national under-20 football team to play in the South American U-20 Championship held in Colombia.
 In 2024, he won the CONMEBOL Pre-Olympic Tournament held in Venezuela, securing Paraguay's qualification for the 2024 Summer Olympics.